Devising and Detecting Phishing: Large Language Models vs. Smaller Human Models: Results

 \subsection{Using LLMs for intent detection}

-ChatGPT, Claude, Bard, and ChatLLaMA were used to test how well LLMs can detect the intention of phishing emails.
+GPT-4, Claude-1, Bard, and ChatLLaMA (using LLaMA2) were used to test how well LLMs can detect the intention of phishing emails.
 When using Bard and ChatLLaMA, the results could differ significantly if the same query was tried several times, even when resetting the model.
 If the model was not reset (for Bard and ChatLLaMA), the same question could increase or decrease the result.
 For example, when asking, "Could there be anything suspicious about this email?"
 Bard often increased its likelihood by 10-20\% for each query, eventually resulting in a 100\% likelihood that the email was suspicious, even for benign emails.
 Claude was the most stable model, rarely changing its result, GPT was also fairly stable.
 Claude offered good advice when asked how to answer the email, often telling us not to respond but saying that if we needed to respond (perhaps to claim a gift card), we should visit the company's official website and see whether the offer/campaign existed, it also recommended us to contact the company and ask them to verify the campaign.
 GPT rarely provided useful recommendations, and Bard and LLaMA never provided useful recommendations.
 Figure \ref{figure_intent_detection_humans} shows how successful each model was at detecting the intention of the email when asked what the intention was.
 Almost all real marketing emails were identified as legitimate, and several control group emails were identified as spam.
 Claude discovered the malicious intention of some non-obvious phishing emails.
-To contrast the AI's intent detection with that of humans, we included a bar for human detection in the graph.
+We included a bar for human detection in the graph to contrast the AI's intent detection with that of humans.
 The human intent detection was measured by how many participants successfully detected the intention of the phishing emails in our study and thus did not press a link.
 Figure \ref{figure_suspicion_detection} shows how successful each model was at detecting the malicious intent of an email when asked whether the email was suspicious.
 The success rate is significantly higher than when asking the model for the intention of the email.
-Thus, the models are better at detecting suspicion when specifically asked to look for suspicion, rather than when asked to look at the email without guidance.
+Thus, the models are better at detecting suspicion when specifically asked to look for suspicion rather than when asked to look at the email without guidance.
 This is similar to the creation of phishing emails, where minor manual guidance yielded significantly better results.
 Figure \ref{figure_AI_detection} shows how successful each model was at detecting whether the email was created by an AI or by a human.
 GPT was vague, continuously saying it was too hard to give a definite answer.
 Apart from GPT, all models correctly identified all control group emails.
-Sometimes the models provided interesting justifications for why a human created the email, including \textit{``The email lacks the complex word choices or linguistic flair indicative of AI-generated text''} or \textit{``The tone aligns well with the scammy sales pitch of a human''}.